NavyaKiran/Crime-Type-Prediction/README.md

   - Identification of a business problem.
   - Exploratory Data Analysis using Python (seaborn and plotly)
   - Application of Machine Learning algorithms.
+  - USE GOOGLE COLAB TO VIEW THE CODE.